rajaraodv/background/README.md

 ### Background - A simple cron app showing Cloud Foundry's standalone or background apps feature ###

-This app once uploaded to Cloud Foundry as a background app, this simply prints timestamp every minute.
-You can run as many instances as you want as well.
+This app runs in the background and simply prints timestamp every minute.
+This app uses `cron` and `time` modules to schedule jobs and print timestamps.
+To run this on Cloud Foundry, you must use `standalone` feature/framework (see down below).

 ```javascript
 //package.json